nachocaru/xaprb.com/content/blog/2009-08-09-how-to-round-to-the-nearest-whole-multiple-or-fraction-in-sql.md

     |      10.0000 |
     +--------------+

 I hope this was useful to you.
-I&#8217;m betting I&#8217;ll be referring back to it myself the next time I need to round a number to the nearest fraction or whole multiple of some other number.
+I'm betting I'll be referring back to it myself the next time I need to round a number to the nearest fraction or whole multiple of some other number.